 Every seminarian is required to earn a Master of Divinity degree upon completion of his academic formation.
-In addition to the requirements of the degree, they may also earn an additional Master of Arts degree.
+In addition to the requirements of the degree, they may also earn an additional Master of Arts degree either in Theology or in Biblical Studies.
+Furthermore, for those who go through the philosophy program, there is an opportunity to earn a Master of Arts in Catholic Studies.
 The seminary academic program is clearly designed for priestly ministry; only seminarians are admitted to the Master of Divinity program.